Pancoast Tumor (Pancoast Syndrome) Imaging

 Practice Essentials

 Pancoast tumors are neoplasms of pulmonary origin located at the apical pleuropulmonary groove (superior sulcus).[1, 2] By direct extension, Pancoast tumors typically involve the lower trunks of the brachial plexus, intercostal nerves, stellate ganglion, adjacent ribs, and vertebrae.
-As a result, patients may present with severe pain, often of neuropathic characteristics radiating toward the ipsilateral upper extremity and accompanied with sympathetic symptoms (like the Horner syndrome) caused by invasion of the cervicothoracic sympathetic ganglion.
-These manifestations may appear months prior to the diagnosis of the underlining disease.[3, 4, 5, 6]
+As a result, patients may present with severe pain, often of neuropathic characteristics radiating toward the ipsilateral upper extremity and accompanied with sympathetic symptoms (eg, the Horner syndrome) caused by invasion of the cervicothoracic sympathetic ganglion.
+These manifestations may appear months before the diagnosis of the underlining disease.[3, 4, 5, 6]

-Pancoast syndrome is characterized by by ipsilateral shoulder and arm pain, paresthesias, paresis and atrophy of the thenar muscles of the hand, and Horner syndrome (ptosis, miosis, and anhidrosis).[7]
+Pancoast syndrome is characterized by ipsilateral shoulder and arm pain, paresthesias, paresis and atrophy of the thenar muscles of the hand, and Horner syndrome (ptosis, miosis, and anhidrosis).[7]

 More than 95% of Pancoast tumors are non–small cell carcinomas, most commonly squamous cell carcinomas (52%) or adenocarcinomas and large cell carcinomas (approximately 23% for each subtype).[1]
 Small cell carcinomas are seen in fewer than 5% of cases.[8]